 10. Careful with your kit

-People are going to want to play with your kit, who wouldn’t right?
-It’s totally down to you if you want to let people play with your stuff, personally I always let my friends use my face paints if they want too, but if I was doing an event in a club for example I wouldn’t let random drunk people touch my kit.
-People don’t know how expensive your stuff is, they don’t know how to use it, and they won’t realise how much respect you need to treat it with.
+People are going to want to play with your kit.
+Who wouldn’t right?
+It’s totally down to you if you want to let people play with your stuff.
+I let my friends use my personal face paints if they want too (with some basic hygiene rules), but if I was doing an event in a club, for example, I wouldn’t let random drunk people touch my stuff.
+People don’t know how expensive it is, they don’t know how to use it, and they won’t realise how much respect you need to treat it with.
 Before I let anyone start using stuff I let them know how to use it and give them any appropriate warnings like if something shouldn’t be used near the eyes, or if something will rip out their eyebrows if they get it on them.
-Don’t leave your kit unattended, and be prepared to sort through and cleanup your kit afterwards.
+Don’t leave your kit unattended, and be prepared to sort through and clean up your kit afterwards.

 11. Cheaper is not always terrible – but sometimes it is

 We’ve all been there, you’re looking at the prices of things and work out that if you went for the cheaper brand you could get X more of it for the same price as the more expensive stuff.
 In some cases that’s going to be fine in other cases not so much.
 For face paints I prefer to get less of the slightly more expensive ones than go for the cheapest of the cheap, but when it comes to other things like lipsticks I’m quite happy to get the bargain stuff.
 You need to figure out what kind of budget you have, and what your priorities are in regards to quality, sometimes you’ll find a magical unicorn of a product that is both cheap and amazing – and then come back here and tell me in the comments so I can get it too 🙂 pretty please!

 12. Test it out before you release it into the wild